msmccormack/DATA440/Final_Project.md

 ![](lines_btwn_cpts.png)

-It was at this point that I used my data to produce a gravity model
+It was at this point that I used my data to produce a gravity model.

 ## Animated migration